Joe Tessitore: Outside ESPN

 Since 2004, Tessitore has been the voice for the top selling Fight Night video game series produced by EA Sports.
 He also played himself in three national commercials for Dr. Pepper which aired extensively through fall of 2016 and winter of 2017.
 Tessitore’s distinct voice-over work has been used in several feature films, including Annapolis, The Break-Up, plus numerous television programs.
 He has also appeared in the television drama The Dead Zone acting as himself in an episode.

 In 2017, he became the co-host of ABC's Battle of the Network Stars, a reboot of the Howard Cosell led celebrity classic from the 1970s and 80s.

 Starting in 2019, Tessitore became the head play-by-play commentator for ABC’s Holey Moley.

 In a 2021 episode of Celebrity Wheel of Fortune aired nationally on ABC, Tessitore competed with fellow Holey Moley cast Rob Riggle and Jeannie Mai, winning $57,350 towards his selected charity of Wide Horizons For Children.

 WWE

 On July 9, 2024, WWE announced that Tessitore had signed with the company and would start working as a play-by-play commentator later in the summer.
 The deal keeps Tessitore employed by ABC and ESPN.
 As of September 2, 2024, he was the lead announcer for Raw working alongside Wade Barrett.
 Starting January 10, 2025, Tessitore and Barrett were moved to SmackDown in a company-wide commentary team revamp.
 They later swapped again back to Raw to accommodate Tessitore's college football schedule.
+On January 9, 2026, Tessitore and Barrett were once again moved to SmackDown.